Sponsored post by Mirum. All opinions are my own.

 Then I made Popcorn Shrimp, by coating the shrimp in mayo to adhere the bread crumbs.
 This was a new recipe for me and I’m happy to report success.
 I’ve included directions to make the shrimp in either a standard oven or air fryer.
 The shrimp only took 1/4 cup of my jar to make.

 I decided the shrimp would go great with some Yum Yum Sauce.
 So, I made a nice big batch of the sauce/dip.
-It is often known as a shrimp dip, but makes a nice alternative dip for vegetables as well.
+It is also known as a shrimp dip, but it’s nice alternative dip for vegetables as well.
 The sauce took 1 and 1/2 cups of my mayo jar.

 Peeking into the jar, there was still quite a bit of mayonnaise in there.
 I knew I had to make another dish pronto, before my daughter started making her famous mayonnaise sandwiches with it.
 Jalapeno Popper Dip was my deliciously addictive grande finale!
 I used a cup of mayo in that recipe.
 Now there was just a little left at the bottom of the jar and I decided to let my daughter slather it on her multigrain bread, as she loves to do.